 Financial experts can also introduce you to investment and savings products you might not be aware of.
 While you might not need to see an expert right now, keep in mind advice from professionals in the field is money well spent and will help you make the right financial decisions in the future.

-Credit and debt can be useful tools for short-term needs and ‘good debt’ such as mortgages and car financing are used by millions of people to achieve their purchase goals more quickly.
-High interest debt generators on the other hand like credit cards can impede your wealth-building strategy over the long term.
+Credit and debt can be useful tools for short-term needs and ‘good debt’ such as mortgages and car financing is used by millions of people to achieve their purchase goals more quickly.
+High-interest debt generators on the other hand like credit cards can impede your wealth-building strategy over the long term.
 Delays in paying off this type of outstanding debt can increase your interest burden over time.

 This is where your rainy day fund comes in handy.